Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 * Doma Castle - West Sleeping Quarters
 ![image](https://user-images.githubusercontent.com/120497130/224524973-57032ae1-d2b8-4e7c-9eb9-76148e31bf00.png)

-🚩 **For LLG runs, all members of your party should be level 25 or lower at the end of the World of Balance.** 🚩
+🚩 **For LLG runs, all members of your party should be level 24 or lower at the end of the World of Balance.** 🚩
 This is your last opportunity to learn magic and earn GP on the Veldt without earning exp for a while.
 In particular, Celes, Edgar, and Setzer should have useful magic such as Cure and Life.
 You will also want roughly 150k GP for an upcoming achievement.
+Traveling to the floating continent has some unavoidable exp encounters, so plan accordingly.

 ⚠️ Before leaving the World of Balance, double check all achievements in this section to see if any have been missed.
 * Make sure Mog knows Water Rondo